Set Up the BlazorPowerTools NuGet Feed

 Package Sources

-1. Add the feed source
+https://nuget.blazorpowertools.com/v3/index.jsonRegister the feed

 <?xml version="1.0" encoding="utf-8"?>